Khaligufzel/Dimensionfall/README.md

 # Dimensionfall:

 Dimensionfall is a top-down real-time survival game set in a post-apocalyptic world.
-Survive in a strange place where you can visit multiple dimensions.
+Survive in a strange place where multiple dimensions have merged.
 Will you fight demons?
 Aliens?
 Zombies?
 Who knows what you will come across.
+The [lore](https://github.com/Khaligufzel/Dimensionfall/blob/main/Documentation/Game_design/Lore.md) has many interesting angles.

 ![Catax_basic](Media/Catax_basic.png)